Iowa: Language

 English is the most common language in Iowa, being the sole language spoken by 91.1% of the population.
-One of the less common languages spoken is sign language and indigenous speaking.
-The total amount of sign language spoken is about 2.5% of the general population as of 2017.
-With indigenous speaking, it is about 0.5% of the population.
+Less common languages include sign language and indigenous languages.
+About 2.5% of the general population use sign language as of 2017, while indigenous languages are spoken by about 0.5% of the population.
 William Labov and colleagues, in the monumental Atlas of North American English found the English spoken in Iowa divides into multiple linguistic regions.
 Natives of northern Iowa—including Sioux City, Fort Dodge, and the Waterloo region—tend to speak the dialect linguists call North Central American English, which is also found in North and South Dakota, Minnesota, Wisconsin, and Michigan.
 Natives of central and southern Iowa—including such cities as Council Bluffs, Davenport, Des Moines, and Iowa City—tend to speak the North Midland dialect also found in eastern Nebraska, central Illinois, and central Indiana.
 Natives of East-Central Iowa—including cities such as Cedar Rapids, Dubuque, and Clinton tend to speak with the Northern Cities Vowel Shift, a dialect that extends from this area and east across the Great Lakes Region.

 After English, Spanish is the second-most-common language spoken in Iowa, with 120,000 people in Iowa of Hispanic or Latino origin and 47,000 people born in Latin America.
 The third-most-common language is German, spoken by 17,000 people in Iowa; two notable German dialects used in Iowa include Amana German spoken around the Amana Colonies, and Pennsylvania German, spoken among the Amish in Iowa.
 The Babel Proclamation of 1918 banned the speaking of German in public.
 Around Pella, residents of Dutch descent once spoke the Pella Dutch dialect.